 How will my shed be set up?

-All sheds with any dimension exceeding 12’ must be affixed to the ground and include hurricane clips or other method to attach the roof securely to the walls.
+All sheds with any dimension exceeding 12’ must be affixed to the ground and include hurricane clips or other methods to attach the roof securely to the walls.
 At The Shed Depot of NC, we include mobile home ground anchors and hurricane clips on any shed exceeding 12’ in any dimension.
 The placement of leveling piers is also noted on our Engineered Plans.

 What if my shed is portable or Rent-To-Own?